 CASUS saves multimedia data in the form in which it is imported.
 This means that images and videos are not automatically compressed.
 The reason for this is that only you, the author, can decide whether the substantial information from the multimedia data should be kept or not.
 The better the data appears on the screen, the more fun it is to study using CASUS.
 Loading a 100kb image from the database only takes about one second.
 It is not possible to upload images that are bigger than 2MB or videos that are bigger than 10MB!
 In order to reach a compromise between the quality of the image and the time it takes to load, we have put together some advice based on our experience.
 If you have any comments or suggestions, we would be more than happy to include these on this advice page.

 Compression compatibility can be determined while you are recording.
 In general:

-Generally the finished product is not as good as that seen on the camera screen.
-It would be ideal to test and optimize the whole productive procedure in CASUS just once from the recording to the presentation.
+Generally speaking, the finished product is never as good as what you see on the screen.
+Ideally, you should test and optimize the entire productive procedure, from recording to presenting, in CASUS.

-Video sequences can be recorded in any available format, preferably with a digital camera.
-The size of the film should be made compatible to the capabilities of the server and network.
-But playing time of more than 2 minutes per card should be avoided due to motivation reasons.
+Video sequences can be recorded in any available format, preferably using a digital camera.
+The size of the video file should be compatible with the capabilities of the server and network.
+Video playing time should be kept under two minutes, to avoid a decrease in motivation and attention among players.

-To play videos and audio sequences Apple Quick Time Version 4 or higher is neccessary.
+Apple Quick Time Version 4 or higher is necessary to play videos and audio sequences.
 You can download Apple Quick Time for free from Apple.

-Text can be written outside of the CASUS authoring system.
-You can then incorporate the written text into the intended fields in the editor with copy and paste.
+Text can be written outside of CASUS and then copied into the authoring system.
+You can incorporate the written text into the intended fields in the editor using copy and paste.
 Problems can occur when using special characters.
 The most reliable procedure is to type the text directly into the authoring system.